yerosick/project/readme.md

 ## 1. Introduction

 Euphoria is a digital archipelago of islands, each offering unique experiences.
-The goal of this project is to segment these islands based on their "happiness levels" so that visitors can discover their ideal destination.
+The goal of our project is to segment these islands based on their "happiness levels" so that visitors can discover their ideal destination.
 Using unsupervised learning, specifically clustering techniques, we group similar islands together.
 The dataset `euphoria.csv` describes various attributes of these islands, from infrastructure and amenities to environmental and demographic features.

 ---